dinedal/cirgonus/README.md

 # Cirgonus

 Cirgonus is a go-related pun on [Circonus](http://circonus.com) and is a metrics collector for it (and anything else that can deal with json output).
+It also comes with `cstat`, a platform-independent `iostat` alike for gathering cirgonus metrics from many hosts.

 Most of the built-in collectors are linux-only for now, and probably the future unless pull requests happen.
 Many plugins very likely require a 3.0 or later